Kuliiuu/MetalsPlus/README.md

 MetalsPlus is a lightweight and expandable Fabric mod for Minecraft 1.21.1 that introduces new metals, materials, and later world generation features.
 The goal of the mod is to enhance mid-game progression without unnecessary complexity.

+## Why?

+This mod is made as my project for my thesis.
+If you have some feedback, please contact me: @marneyy_

 ## Translation

 Mod is in two languages, English (US) and Czech.